mikechambers/digest/README.md

 ## Known Issues

-The weekly cartoon does not currently display.
+* The weekly cartoon does not currently display.
+* There's no support for Brave browser yet.

 ## Questions, Feature Requests, Feedback